Yeshvvanth/test/README.md

 #### Note:

-The API is implementation based on the assumption that there are no storage bottlenecks.
+The API is implemented based on the assumption that there are no storage bottlenecks.
 I have mapped the actions to HTTP methods as listed above.
-Non crud action was restructured to make the api as restful as possible by adding an attribute to Message resouce called palindrome.
+To map the non crud operation (determining whether a string is palindrome or not), the api was restructured to treat the palindrome as an attribute to message resource
 This attribute is updated by service layer on POST request such that every message will only be determined whether it's a palindrome or not only once.